 It is emphasized from the outset that the multiplicity of inter-dependent determinants of NCDs need to be considered and addressed together as part of a comprehensive framework.
-This session, however, will focus on the behavioural determinants of NCDs, which encompass individual lifestyle factors, and the promotion of health and nutrition literacy and behavior change communication.
-Four major risk factors, which are primarily behavioural at the level of the individual: tobacco use, physical inactivity, the harmful use of alcohol and unhealthy diets.
+This session, however, will focus on the behavioural determinants of NCDs, which encompass individual lifestyle factors, and the promotion of health and nutrition literacy and behavior change communication to address them.
+Four major NCD risk factors have significant behavioural dimensions at the level of the individual: tobacco use, physical inactivity, the harmful use of alcohol and unhealthy diets.
 NCDs impose a disproportionate burden that on poorer populations in upper income countries and across all populations in low and middle income countries.
 Given the evidence of greater impact of the behavioural determinants on populations with low socio-economic status, these groups require greater focus and appropriately tailored approaches.
-Another strand of narrative that has dominated the discourse is that NCDs are primarily caused by poor individual choices on lifestyles, and that the strategy to prevent them is focused primarily on promoting healthy lifestyles, placing the onus (or blame) on the individual.
-This narrative still holds sway in certain contexts and among certain stakeholders – for example, in case of Governments which choose or are influenced to avoid addressing the wider socio-cultural, commercial and policy determinants, or among private sector stakeholders and the researchers they fund, which have vested interests in preventing those wider determinants from being addressed.
+Despite the proliferation of health information on the Internet, there is often a lack of evidence-based and tailored information that is easily available to the general public, while on the other hand the public is receiving a huge amount of marketing information on unhealthy products from the various industries.

 Health literacy refers, broadly, to the ability of individuals to “gain access to, understand and use information in ways which promote and maintain good health” for themselves, their families and their communities.
-Despite the proliferation of health information on the Internet, there is a lack of evidence-based information that is easily available to the general public.
-Health and nutrition literacy is particularly important in order to prevent and control NCDs and their shared risk factors.
-For example, people with higher levels of health literacy are far more able to understand available nutrition information and to be empowered to make healthier choices, thus preventing both undernutrition and overweight and associated NCDs.
+Health literacy is particularly important in order to prevent and control NCDs and their shared risk factors.
+For example, people with higher levels of health literacy are better able to understand available nutrition information and to be empowered to make healthier choices, thus contributing to preventing both undernutrition and overweight and associated NCDs.
 At the same time, the availability and affordability of healthier choices and the socio-cultural contexts need to be considered and addressed – aspects covered in other parallel sessions.

 Social and behavior change communication – often in the form of “health education” - is one of the health promotion strategies to modify the behavioural risk factors through the life course and improve health and nutrition literacy.
 “Health education” is often the dominant form of behavior modification strategy in many countries.
 It should be considered one strategy among a comprehensive package which includes the legislative and policy measures addressed in other parallel sessions of the conference.
 It should be based on a thorough analysis of the epidemiological situation in each country by identifying the distribution of risk factors among different population groups and developing a national risk profile.
 Analysis of the social norms, socio-economic factors and motivators that influence individual behaviours should also be assessed, as well as the channels and communication approaches that are most likely to be accessed and successful among different groups.
 It should also assess the relative importance to different groups – including children and adolescents – of prevailing marketing of unhealthy foods and beverages, tobacco and alcohol.
 Another tactic to change individual behaviour is “nudging” to encourage people to make healthy choices, be more active, and eat better, among others, drawing on behavioural insight theory.